hivebp/wax-market-template/README.md

 ## Getting started

 -   Set up a webserver and install [Node](https://nodejs.org/en/download/).
--   Get this repository by running `git clone https://github.com/hivebp/wax-market-template.git`
+-   Get this repository by running `git clone https://github.com/jamesonsite/www.git`
--   Go into the directory: `cd wax-market-template`
+-   Go into the directory: `cd www`
 -   Run `yarn install`
 -   Run `yarn build`
 -   Assuming everything worked correctly, you can start a development server by executing `yarn dev`.
-Start the webserver in production by running `node server.js`
+Start the webserver in production by running `yarn start`

 ## Configuring your market